bystrano/bash-args/README.md

 Defining options
 ----------------

-The options are defined in the *Options* metadata, like shown in the example script :
+The options are defined in the *Options* metadata, like in the example script :

 ```bash
 # Options :